Women's National Basketball Association: NBA support

-The WNBA is half-owned by the NBA and receives between $10–$15 million annually to subsidize the league from the NBA's yearly revenue, which in 2022, reached up to $10 billion.
+The WNBA is half-owned by the NBA and receives $10–$15M annually to subsidize the league from the NBA's yearly revenue, which in 2022, reached up to $10 billion.
 Six WNBA teams are considered sister teams to the NBA teams based in the same areas and are directly connected to those NBA teams and their markets.
-The NBA's allotment of funding to all WNBA teams, not just sister teams, has been discussed in many academic and sports analysis circles, with some authors arguing that the NBA should be doing more to support the WNBA if they want the league to succeed.
-Sponsorship and television deals continue to be an area where the WNBA creates less revenue than their NBA counterparts, with the WNBA bringing in $25 million from ESPN and the NBA bringing in $930 million from ESPN and TNT.
+The NBA's allotment of funding to all WNBA teams, not just sister teams, has been discussed in many academic and sports analysis circles, with some authors arguing that the NBA should be doing more to support the WNBA.
+Sponsorship and TV deals continue to be an area where the WNBA creates less revenue than their NBA counterparts, with the WNBA bringing in $25M from ESPN and the NBA bringing in $930M from ESPN and TNT.
 Some argue that the NBA could be working harder to bridge that gap between organizations and either share more revenue from deals or help the WNBA create their own more profitable agreements.

 In July 2024, the WNBA negotiated a new media rights deal as part of a total package with the NBA valued at $77 billion.
-Prior to re-negotiating their deal, the WNBA media rights were only valued at $60 million a year.
-Under the new deal, the WNBA can expect to earn $200 million a year for the next eleven years, more than a 300% increase over previous years, but because the media deal lumps the NBA together with the WNBA, the true valuation of the WNBA media rights remains unknown.
+Prior to re-negotiating their deal, the WNBA media rights were only valued at $60M a year.
+Under the new deal, the WNBA can expect to earn $200M a year for the next 11 years, more than a 300% increase over previous years, but because the media deal lumps the NBA together with the WNBA, the true valuation of the WNBA media rights remains unknown.

 Merchandise

 2021

 The following shows the top merchandise sales during the 2021 season, based on sales through the WNBA's official online store.
 However, a story by NBC Sports journalist Alex Azzi argued that the WNBA's merchandise rankings were misleading for multiple reasons.